Fernley High School

 Fernley High School (also known as FHS or Fernley School) is a coeducational, secondary school located in Fernley, Nevada, United States, eastside of the Reno metropolitan area.
 It is the largest school in the Lyon County School District.
-The school participates in an advanced placement program with Western Nevada College that allows some students to earn an Associate degree in addition to a high school diploma.
+The school participates in an advanced placement program with Western Nevada College.
 As of 2015, it was the highest performing school in this joint enrollment program, known as "Jump Start."
-The student population as of the 2018-2019 school year was 1,096, and the school has drawn hundreds of international students since 1990s.
+The student population as of the 2018–2019 school year was 1,096, and the school has drawn hundreds of international students since 1990s.

 History

 Fernley School was founded in 1928.
 It was originally located on the historic site now occupied by the In-Town Park near the old downtown area between US 95A and Center Street.
 The old buildings were demolished in the early 1960s.

 Prior to 1980, the high school was located at what is now the Fernley Intermediate School on Hardie Lane.
 The current modern campus is located off US 95A on the south side of town, near the former home of Amazon.com which has relocated within Greater Reno.